anthonyalbertyn/amcc/README.md

 This project was built on create-react-app with React and JavaScript.

+For state management for the Number Board, I used useState hook, as that is most appropriate.
+The state does not need to be shared across multiple components, so Redux is not right for it.

+I have setup Redux with reducers and some action creators to demonstrate my understanding of Redux.
+I have used Redux in this project only to keep the most popular stake button information as that will probably come from a server.
+Given more time, I would have liked to use Redux to track some analytics and successful plays.
+I have created some actions and reducers to handle that.
+See keno/src/data folder for more information.

 This project has not been checked cross-browser so for best results use a modern version of Chrome.